wp-plugins/ressources/readme.txt

 Works only for linux hosted sites !

-Displays for the super admin, the server ressources on the (network) dashboard
+WordPress monitoring, displays for the super admin, the server ressources on the (network) dashboard

 * hostname and distro
 * size of the wp-content directory